connor-richardson/connorrichardson/README.md

 Hi, I'm Connor.

-I'm entering my fourth year of a combined major in Psychology and Computer Science at the University of Victoria.
+I'm in my fourth year of a combined major in Psychology and Computer Science at the University of Victoria.

-Outside of school, I enjoy piano, working out, climbing, and adventuring.
+Outside of school I enjoy piano, working out, climbing, and adventuring.